Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Needs Finding(Interview 1)

-The second step of phase 1 aims to gather insights that would inform the design objectives of PAD.
-To achieve the goal, we observed how teachers would evaluate students' essay editing history along with corresponding chat logs.
-Prior to the observation, we selected three randomly selected students, and prepared hard copies of their chat logs and the corresponding essays.
-To make sure the selected students were representative of the class population, we validated that the chat logs contained distinct patterns of prompting, and the quality of the essays spanned a broad spectrum of proficiency levels, from basic to advanced.
-While reviewing the chat logs and essay editing history, teachers were asked to highlight interesting parts, and write memos on it, as if they were doing the weekly routine of evaluating homework.
-We also asked them to think aloud why they thought certain behaviors were educationally effective or not, and how they would respond to them.
+To ensure that the selected students were representative of the class population, we validated that the chat logs contained distinct prompting patterns based on \cite{han_exploring_nodate} and that the quality of the essays varied widely, encompassing a broad spectrum of proficiency levels, from basic to advanced.
+During the review process, teachers were asked to highlight interesting sections and write memos on hard copies, simulating their routine of evaluating homework.
+They were also encouraged to think aloud, explaining why they considered certain behaviors educationally effective or not, and how they would respond to these behaviors.